1145267383/analysis_no_show_appointments/README.md

+- **Objectives:** Investigated factors contributing to patient no-shows for medical appointments.

+- **Tools and Technologies:** Used Python, Pandas, and Matplotlib for data analysis and visualization.

+- **Strategies and Techniques:** Performed data cleaning, exploratory data analysis, and statistical modeling to identify key trends.

+- **Results:** Identified significant predictors of no-shows, providing insights to improve appointment attendance rates.

 ### Conclusions
 From the information above, it becomes clear that '(Gender ,Diabetes, Alcoholism, Handcap, )has no apparent impact on attendance.